Imanm02/MatrixMultiplication-CUDA/README.md

 ## Code Walkthrough - CUDA Matrix Multiplication with Outer Product Approach

-This notebook demonstrates how to perform matrix multiplication using the outer product approach on a GPU using CUDA.
+This part of the code demonstrates how to perform matrix multiplication using the outer product approach on a GPU using CUDA.
 The code consists of two major parts:

 ### Kernel Function (`outerProductKernel`)